- The realism of immersive VR makes it possible to experience language immersion without traveling to another country.

 The Immerse platform was created in 2019 for live language immersion in VR.
 The direct-to-consumer version was launched in the summer of 2022, offering an all-in-one social VR app for language learners.

-Immerse offers a variety of ways to learn and practice: small group classes led by expert instructors, an area for socializing and conversing in the language you’re learning, and various features for solo and multiplayer practice.
+Immerse offers a variety of ways to learn and practice: small group classes and conversation events led by expert instructors, AI-powered practice scenarios, an area for socializing and playing games in the language you’re learning, and various features for solo and multiplayer practice.
 Immerse lessons combine live instruction and practice in fully interactive, authentic settings.
 This means you can learn to talk about cooking while preparing a meal with your partner in a fully equipped restaurant kitchen, for instance.

 What makes Immerse unique is that you learn with real people.
 It is currently the one and only live social VR language learning app.
 Everyone you talk to in Immerse is a real person, so you actually learn to use the language to communicate with others.
 And the live classes mean that you will never run out of learning content since you’ll meet new people and have fresh conversations every time.
 There’s also a Discord community with language channels for practicing, posting memes, and sharing tips.
 Since launching the direct-to-consumer app in the summer of 2022, Immerse has introduced Spanish and French, with English and Japanese coming later in 2023.